 • Pack as little as possible: you’ll need space for all your shopping!
 Weight allocations is 20kg for luggage and 7kg for carry-on hand luggage.
 Travel with one piece of checked luggage and one carry-on.
 Airlines are becoming strict about the size and weight of baggage and carry-on luggage.
 Please limit the size of your hand luggage to 43x36x20cm.
 Use a sturdy suitcase; mark it with a sticker or ribbon for easy identification.
 Be sure to attach the red Fowler Tours tag with your address and telephone number to your suitcase so that your case can be identified as belonging to the group.

-• Keep expensive equipment — cameras, laptops, MP3 player etc — in your hand luggage.
+• Keep expensive equipment — cameras, laptops, MP3 etc — in your hand luggage.
+Also keep your charges in your hand luggage.

 • Be mindful of the new security regulations governing carry-on items.
 Liquids, aerosols and gels (cosmetics, sun block, perfume, shaving cream, deodorant and toothpaste etc) must be in containers not exceeding 100ml and kept together in one transparent plastic bag with a zip-lock top.
 No sharp items, not even a nail file, are allowed in your carry-on luggage.
 If you must have a syringe on you for medical reasons, obtain a certificate from your doctor.

 • The flight is long: to help you sleep, you might take a sleeping mask and earplugs on board.